bcgsc/xmatchview/README.md

    XMatchView.py v0.2  March 2005/May 2005/January 2006

 ### SYNOPSIS
-   Allows users to align 2 DNA sequences in fasta format using cross_match and displays the alignment in a variety of image formats xmatchview is written in python and runs on linux and windows.
-It serves as a visual tool for analyzing cross_match alignments.
+   xmatchview and xmatchview-conifer are imaging tools for comparing the synteny between DNA sequences.
+It allows users to align 2 DNA sequences in fasta format using cross_match and displays the alignment in a variety of image formats. xmatchview and xmatchview-conifer are written in python and run on linux and windows.
+They serve as visual tools for analyzing cross_match alignments.
 Cross_match (Green, P. (1994) http://www.phrap.org) uses an implementation of the Smith-Waterman algorithm for comparing DNA sequences that is sensitive.

-### LICENSE
+### LICENSE PREAMBLE
    Copyright (c) 2005-2017 Rene Warren, Canada's Michael Smith Genome Science Centre.
 All rights reserved. xmatchview is a utility for comparing, visually, two DNA/RNA sequences